Baseball Coaching Jobs in Los Angeles | Requirements & Open Roles

 Requirements vary by employer, but most baseball coaching roles in Los Angeles expect strong fundamentals, leadership, and athlete-safety training.

-Baseball Knowledge (Skill + Strategy)
+Baseball Knowledge (Skill + Development)

 Communication & Leadership